nhojb/flycheck-swiftx/README.md

   If you use the toolchain option, you can use the old version of Swift.

 * Xcode projects

   Flycheck-swiftx can parse Xcode projects and use the build settings for the project.
-  This means that complex projects, which include various dependencies, can still be typechecked successfully with the swiftc compiler.
+  This means that complex projects, which may include various dependencies, can still be typechecked with swiftc.

-* For non-Xcode projects provide your own build settings via a .flycheck-swiftx file in the project's root.
+* For non-Xcode projects provide your own configuration via `flycheck-swiftx-build-options` and `flycheck-swiftx-sources`.

-* The `xcrun` command support (only on macOS)
+* `xcrun` command support (only on macOS)

 ## Requirements